Table of Contents

 Synopsis: The Adrenal Glands

-The adrenal glands are a central organ or various hormonal metabolic cycles.
+The adrenal glands are a pair of organs responsible for maintaining homeostasis in several key hormonal cycles.
 The adrenal medulla corresponds to a peripheral sympathetic ganglion and is responsible for the production of adrenaline and noradrenaline.
-The adrenal cortex consists of three anatomically and functionally different layers, and is responsible for producing mineralocorticoids (aldosterone), glucocorticoids (cortisole) and androgens (dehydroepiandrosterone, androstenedione).
+The adrenal cortex consists of three anatomically and functionally different layers and is responsible for producing mineralocorticoids (aldosterone), glucocorticoids (cortisol), and androgens (dehydroepiandrosterone and androstenedione).

-The synthesis and secretion of these various hormones is performed by a complex system of different enzyme cascades and functional circuits.
-The renin-angiotensin-aldosterone system (RAAS) and the neuronal control centres (hypothalamus and pituitary gland) are two of these circuits.
+The synthesis and secretion of these various hormones are performed by a complex system of different enzyme cascades and functional circuits.
+The renin-angiotensin-aldosterone system (RAAS) and the neuronal control centers (hypothalamus and pituitary gland) are two of these circuits.
 It is easy to imagine that disorders in these finely tuned systems could induce a variety of illnesses.

 Cortisol compounds are widely used medications in modern medicine.
-Many people are prescribed long-term, regular administration.
+Many people are prescribed these medications long-term.
 It is thus easy to infer that hypercortisolism is a relatively common disease.

-In the aetiology, we differentiate between exogenous hypercortisolism stemming from long-term treatment with glucocorticosteroids, and an endogenous increased production and secretion of cortisol or ACTH.
+In the etiology, we differentiate between exogenous hypercortisolism stemming from long-term treatment with glucocorticosteroids, and an endogenous increased production and secretion of cortisol or adrenocorticotropic hormone (ACTH).
 Yet in all cases, the result is hypercortisolism with subsequent Cushing’s syndrome.
 Exogenous hypercortisolism is the most frequent cause.
-With the endogenous Cushing’s syndrome, one must differentiate between the ACTH-dependent variety and the ACTH-independent variety.
+With the endogenous Cushing’s syndrome, one must differentiate between the ACTH-dependent and the ACTH-independent forms of the condition.

-- If an ACTH-producing adenoma exists in the anterior lobe of the pituitary gland or a primary hypothalamic hyperfunction, central Cushing’s syndrome is present, also known as M. Cushing.
-This is the largest group of the endogenous manifestations of Cushing’s syndrome.
+If an ACTH-producing adenoma exists in the anterior lobe of the pituitary gland or a primary hypothalamic hyperfunction, central Cushing’s syndrome is present.
+This is the largest group of endogenous manifestations of Cushing’s syndrome.

-- The ACTH may also be increased ectopically, paraneoplastically via small-celled pulmonary carcinoma, or carcinoids
+- The ACTH may also be increased ectopically, paraneoplastically via small cell pulmonary carcinoma, or carcinoids.

 - ACTH-independent Cushing’s syndrome can be caused by a cortisol-producing adenoma or carcinoma of the adrenal cortex.